 Therefore, as the last task, always test your website as an end-user.
 Explore different areas of the website and take an interest in the concept.
 If it is an eCommerce website, explore the items as if you want to buy them.
 Add them to the cart, explore every option provided by the website, and complete the transaction phase.
 You never know where your responsiveness might ditch you.
 If you test like an end-user, you will think like an end-user and deliver them a bug-free responsive website.

 Tools For Responsive Design Testing

 To check your website’s behavior on different devices, browsers, and OS, you need to have a comprehensive testing approach.
-Considering all responsive web design testing checklist mentioned above, like checking for user-interaction, page loading, fonts, images, navigations, alignments, etc., it would be a daunting task to carry all these activities manually.
+Considering all mobile device testing checklist mentioned above, like checking for user-interaction, page loading, fonts, images, navigations, alignments, etc., it would be a daunting task to carry all these activities manually.

 However, various tools are available in the market to cover responsive website testing checklists without any hassle.
 One such tool is LambdaTest LT Browser, which allows web developers to design and develop responsive and high-performance web applications in the fastest manner.
 All you need to do is enter your site’s URL to test its responsive design.
 Some of the prominent features of the tool include the following:

 - Create custom devices